spidasoftware/format/README.md

 We tried to make it as easy as possible for you to have more languages to be formatted.
 To do this, navigate to format-v[number]/conf directory, and you will see two files: extension.cfg and hashbang.cfg.
+The extension.cfg file is used to format files that have a particular extension.
+The hashbang.cfg file is used to format files that have a particular string in the first line of the source code.
 If you would like to format files with a particular file extension, open the extension.cfg file.
 In there you will see comments as well as two lines, one starting with "java" and the other starting with "groovy".
 These are the two formatters that have been added to the program when you installed it. observe the line: